 Alternative data has stopped being an edge.
 It has become infrastructure.

-The 85% adoption rate among leading hedge funds is not a story about innovation — it is a story about standardization.
-The investment teams that are not using alternative data today are the outliers.
+The 85% adoption rate among leading hedge funds is not a story about innovation.
+It is a story about standardization.
+As of 2026, the investment teams that are not using alternative data are the outliers.

-For investment and data teams building or evaluating an alternative data program, the signal question and the sourcing question carry equal weight.
+For teams building or evaluating a program, the signal question and the sourcing question carry equal weight.
 What data captures the real-world behavior you are trying to observe?
 And how do you get it delivered cleanly, reliably, and at the frequency your models require?

 Related Articles